hanghanghappy/cse15l-lab-reports/lab-report-1-week-2.md

 >>>> ls -lat <br>
 >>> This command shows all files and hidden ones with detailed information
 >
-> Here is a screenshot of the example output of the commands
+> Here is a screenshot of the example output of the commands<br>
 > ![Image](Photo/lab1screenshot2.PNG)
 > You can log out by pressing Ctrl-D or typing the command exit